zhanyang01/tp/docs/DeveloperGuide.md

 ```
 Use Case 1 : Adding more tags to clients records
 Precondition: User already open up the application
-Guarentee: User will have new tags added
+Guarantee: User will have new tags added if command is typed correctly
 MSS:
   1. User keys in `addTag` and the corresponding tags for the particular client identifier or index
   2. Systems displays the tags that have been added to the particular client